 Bill & Tina Collison

+Turned and Embellished Wood Art.
 Bill creates natural edged and thin-walled woodturnings.
 Tina creates the surface embellishments and piercing designs, elevating craft into art.
-We will be demonstrating at Arrowcraft on August 2, 3, 4, 2013.
-In October we will be demonstrating at The Parkway Craft Center October 18-20 and at The Folk Art Center October 21-23.
+We will be demonstrating at The Folk Art Center Nov 17 though 20, Nov 26 and Nov 28 through Nov 30, 2014

 The Platter below entitled REFLECTIONS was accepted by the jury for the American Association of Woodturners (AAW) A Walk in the Woods exhibition.
-The Exhibition will be on display at the 2012 AAW National Symposium from June 7-11 and then travel to the AAW Gallery of Wood Art in St.Paul, MN for September-December 2012.
-This is our first national juried exhibition.
+The Exhibition was on display at the 2012 AAW National Symposium from June 7-11 and then travelledl to the AAW Gallery of Wood Art in St.Paul, MN for September-December 2012.
+This was our first national juried exhibition.